-The Sunday Angelus, held at noon on St. Peter’s Square and presided over by Pope Francis, is also not currently open to the public.
-It is live-streamed from the Apostolic Library starting at 12 P.M.
-(CET) with English translation on www.vaticanews.va.
+The Sunday Angelus, held at noon on St. Peter’s Square and presided over by Pope Francis, is open to the public.
+It is also live-streamed with English translation on www.vaticanews.va.

 *Please note that private audiences with the Pope are reserved for heads of state and other high-ranking officials.

 No shorts, short skirts or sleeveless shirts when entering St. Peter’s Basilica or when attending a Papal event on St. Peter’s Square.